GoaFan77/E4X-Interregnum-Minimod-Repo/INT SinsRe/Readme.txt

 ===INT SinsRe===
-Star Wars: Interregnum Beta 2 & Sins:Remastered 0.95 Beta Compatibility mini-mod
+Star Wars: Interregnum Beta 1 & Sins:Remastered v1.00 Compatibility mini-mod

-This mini-mod addresses incompatibilities in INT Beta 2 in conjunctions with Sins:Re 0.95b and allows them to function together.
+This mini-mod addresses incompatibilities in INT Beta 1 in conjunctions with Sins:Re v1.00 and allows them to function together.
-E4X 1.90, INT Beta 2 and Sins: Remastered 0.95b all need to be downloaded and installed.
+E4X 1.86, INT Beta 1 and Sins: Remastered v1.00 all need to be downloaded and installed.

 Sins:  Remastered
 https://www.moddb.com/mods/sinsre